Superluminescent diode: Dependence of power on current

 The total optical power emitted by an SLED depends on the drive current.
 Unlike laser diodes, the output intensity does not exhibit a sharp threshold but it gradually increases with current.
-A soft knee in the power vs. current curve defines a transition between a regime dominated by spontaneous emission (typical for surface emitting LEDs) and one that is dominated by amplified spontaneous emission (i.e. superluminescence).
-Even if the output power is based on spontaneous emission it has to be noted that the amplification mechanism affects the polarization state of the emitted radiation in a way which is related to the SLED structure and on the operating conditions.
+A soft knee in the power vs. current curve defines a transition between a regime dominated by spontaneous emission (SE), typical for surface emitting LEDs, and one that is dominated by amplified spontaneous emission (ASE), i.e. superluminescence.
+Even if the output power is based on spontaneous emission, the amplification mechanism affects the polarization state of the emitted radiation in a way which is related to the SLED structure and on the operating conditions.

 The maximum value of the current that allows a safe operation of the device depends on the model and ranges between 70 mA (for low power SLED) and 500 mA for the most powerful devices.

 Centre wavelength and optical bandwidth

 The optical power emitted by SLEDs is distributed over a wide spectral range.
 Two useful parameters that are related to the power density distribution at different wavelengths are the optical bandwidth (BW) and the peak wavelength, $\lambda$peak.
 The first is defined as the full width at half maximum (FWHM) of the power density vs. wavelength curve at the nominal operating conditions while the latter corresponds to the wavelength having the highest intensity.
 The centre wavelength, $\lambda$centre is defined as the central point between the two FWHM points of the spectral curve; it can be different from the peak wavelength since it is related to the spectrum asymmetry.

 Typical values for SLED modules are for the BW between 5 nm and 100 nm with central wavelengths covering the range between 400 nm and 1700 nm.
 A trade off between maximum output power and bandwidth exists, however, the latter being larger for devices with lower output power.